About MUG

 EXCELLENCE – MORALITY – SERVICE

-The Church decided at its 36th Annual Conference held in Cape Coast (1997) to establish a Methodist University College.
-After due preparations and processes, the Methodist University College Ghana (MUCG) was granted accreditation by the National Accreditation Board in August 2000.
-Its application for affiliation to the University of Ghana was approved in October 2002.
+The Church decided at its 37th Annual Conference held in Sunyani (1998) to establish a Methodist University College.
+After due preparations and processes, the Methodist University College Ghana (MUCG) was granted accreditation by the National Accreditation Board (NAB) in August, 2000.
+Its application for affiliation to the University of Ghana was approved in October, 2002.

 MUCG started academic work in October, 2000.

-The first batch of students reported for lectures in November, 2000, the” second batch in October, 2001.
+The first batch of students reported for lectures in November, 2000 and the second batch in October, 2001.

 Mission